ropenscilabs/rOpenSciEd/post2.md

 /* Stef suggested this para lost her, and I may second that- is it helpful or can we make it more helpful?*/ Another feature of good course materials is that they teach people to be independent.
 Courses that focus in step-by-step instructions toward a topic, usually fall short to be as helpful in real life as courses that teach concepts that generalize to uses outside the classroom.
 In real life it is more important to know what questions to ask, how to find good answers to those questions, and how to keep the knowledge acquired up to date than to follow step-by-step tutorials for a procedure that may age.

+How these learning aims are met, either as apart of a formal term long course, or in a short burst, like a two day workshop, can impact what makes good course materials.
+For a term long course, lessons that can be woven into existing courses may be more useful, where as teaching a certain set of R skills in a short burst may benefit from a more formal set of lessons that have been tested in an intensive workshop experience.

 In the following and last post for this series, we summarize some priority needs and call for action to advance these priorities to further resources teaching sciences with R.